chloroken/eve-min/README.md

 ### Example routine:
    1) Log into EVE Online with desired characters
    2) Use any shortcut containing the `"r"` flag
-        - This "locks in" your active characters based on the order supplied in `characters.txt`
+        - This "locks in" active characters based on the order supplied in `characters.txt`
         - This is particularly useful when changing characters - keybinds will persist until a refresh
    3) Use chosen shortcuts to switch between clients